-Conclude the session by emphasising that although health service providers may not be consciously aware, they do carry values that may interfere with their professional role.
-It is important that they are selfaware of such values and make an effort not to pass judgement on adolescents who require services.
-Link this conclusion to the next session on value clarification.
+NB: Although health service providers may not be consciously aware, they do carry values that may interfere with their professional role.
+It is important that they are self-aware of such values and make an effort not to pass judgement on adolescents who require services.